Austin Health

 About the Austin Health pharmacy intern program

 Austin Health provides a dynamic and comprehensive 12-month intern program.
-Pharmacy interns will be expected to engage and participate in the intern-training program, which includes attending and presenting tutorials, completion of practice examinations and regular assessments by their allocated preceptor or by the intern coordinator.
 Intern pharmacists will rotate through a range of clinical areas, working under supervision of skilled pharmacists.
+There is a focus on enhancing clinical knowledge while developing independence is workflow and decision making.
+Pharmacy interns engage and participate in the intern-training program, which includes attending and presenting tutorials, completion of practice examinations and regular assessments and mentorship by their allocated preceptor or by the intern coordinator.

 Clinical rotations

-Most ward rotations are approximately five weeks long and vary in-patient demographic and clinical pharmacy exposure.
-A unique part of the program involves a rotation on the intern ward where interns work independently, with limited supervision to provide pharmaceutical care to the patients on the ward.
+Most of the year is spent in clinical rotations, with a strong emphasis on clinical development.
+Ward rotations are approximately five weeks long and vary in patient demographic and clinical pharmacy exposure.
+A unique part of the program involves a rotation on the intern ward where interns work independently, with reduced supervision to provide pharmaceutical care to the patients on the ward.
 This process enables them to develop skills for managing a ward alone and provides insight into their future role as clinical pharmacists.

 Dispensary (Outpatients and inpatients, including satellites) – 10%